opendihu/optimization/examples/test_functions/README.md

 Apart from optimizing these functions, you can evaluate different Bayesian optimization models by averaging accuracy and number of evaluations over all the test functions.

-## How to build
-Create a folder with the name "build_release" inside the folder "test_functions".
-This will contain all the results of the optimization processes.

 ## How to run?
 To evaluate a Bayesian Optimization model by averaging the results over multiple iterations, run: